Sarah Wagenfuhr

-Sarah Anne Inserra (née Wagenfuhr; born December 31, 1986) is an American soccer player from Colorado Springs, Colorado who plays for the Colorado Rush of the United Soccer Leagues' W-League.
+Sarah Anne Inserra (née Wagenfuhr; born December 31, 1986) is a retired American soccer player from Colorado Springs, Colorado, who played for the Colorado Rush of the United Soccer Leagues' W-League.
 She was a defender for the Florida State Seminoles and the United States U-20 women's national soccer team.

+Club career

-After a short stint on the roster of the Women's Professional Soccer club, the Chicago Red Stars in 2009, Wagenfuhr played for the Buffalo Flash of the W-League.
+After a short stint on the roster of Women's Professional Soccer club Chicago Red Stars in 2009, Wagenfuhr played for the Buffalo Flash of the W-League.
 With the Flash, Wagenfuhr logged 1,170 minutes in the midfield, notching a goal and two assists in her time with the club.

 In 2010, the Saint Louis Athletica picked up Wagenfuhr as a free agent.
-She suffered a hamstring injury in the season opener against the Red Stars, which cut short (23 minutes) what turned out to be her only match played with the green and blue.
+She suffered a hamstring injury at the 23rd minute of the season opener against the Red Stars, which cut short what would be her only match played with Athletica.
 On June 1, 2010, Wagenfuhr again became a free agent upon the dissolution of the Athletica.

-She later signed with the Littleton, Colorado-based Colorado Rush of the W-League, the second tier of American women's soccer.
-Wagenfuhr assisted on the game-winning goal in the expansion side's first ever victory, a 2–0 triumph over the Santa Clarita Blue Heat on June 24, 2010.
+In 2010, she signed with Littleton, Colorado-based Colorado Rush of the W-League, the second tier of American women's soccer.
+On June 24, 2010, Wagenfuhr assisted on the game-winning goal in the expansion side's first-ever victory, a 2–0 triumph over the Santa Clarita Blue Heat.

+After soccer

 She continued on to teach at Florida State University Schools as an English teacher.

+In 2012, she was head coach of the Holy Comforter Episcopal School girls' soccer team.

+Personal life

-She married Todd Inserra on August 20, 2011.
+She married Todd Inserra on August 20, 2011, and also had a son named Peter.